verdverm/verdverm.github.io/_sr/01b-sr.md

 Additionally, the n-ary representation eases the design of simplification algorithms.
+These algorithms
-These algorithms, detailed next, work within the parse tree to reshape it to a canonical form.
+work within the tree
+to rewrite it to a canonical form.
 The simplification algorithms are analogous to rewrite rules from the parser literature\cite{Aho:1972:TPT}, and are reminiscent of high school algebra.